PaulPauls/Tensorflow-Neuroevolution/README.md

 * [ ] Differentiate between neat-original and neat-variant by creating different algorithm classes.
     * To create neat-original: only use linear activations; fix node biases to 0; exclude nodes from the weight difference distance calculation; remove species elitism
-    * To create neat-variant: parameterize as many aspects of the current neat as possible
+    * To create neat-variant:
+        * parameterize as many aspects of the current neat as possible
+        * Seperate 'gene-id' into (topology-id, weights-id) to better differentiate between genomes with the same or different topologies
+        * Introduce a parameter allowing to set the the percentage of weights to be mutated in the mutation-weights function, in order to allow a more fine-grained/incremental evolution of weights

 * [ ] Reimplement serialization of population and extensive tests.
 Earlier implementation discarded due to architecture overhaul.